kalibera/rchk/README.md

 	path to rchk directory created by git in step (8).

-Ubuntu allows multiple versions of LLVM/CLANG to be installed at a time. rchk now requires LLVM 4 and.
+Ubuntu allows multiple versions of LLVM/CLANG to be installed at a time. rchk now requires LLVM 4.

-# Testing the installation by checking a package
+## Testing the installation

 The installation can be tested by checking a package.
 For that one also needs to install `subversion`, `rsync`, and any dependencies needed by that